priyanshux/Speech-to-text/README.md

-# THAT : THAT Hearing Assitance & Transcription
+# THAT : THAT Hearing Assisstance & Transcription